19 Expert Tips for Perfect Living Room Lighting

 Create Reading Nooks with Strategic Table Lamps

-• Light output: 800-1000 lumens for comfortable reading
+• Light Output: Look for a bulb that provides around 800-1000 lumens for comfortable reading.

 5. Install Dimmers for Instant Atmosphere Control